spaceape/libemc/README.md

 ## 2.3.
 Pipelines

-The controller component instantiates a `raw` pipline.
+The reactor component instantiates a `raw` pipline.
 As the name implies, raw pipeline operates with raw messages - i.e. by default it does not expect inbound messages to comply with any particular format - EMC or otherwise.
 This pipeline is useful for defining custom protocol streams (i.e. filter stages, encoding stages, data encryption stages).